dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

 ..

     With our domain event in place, we can ensure that our entire **domain model stays consistent with the business rules applied, even when we need to notify other aggregate roots** in our system when something happens.
-    We’ve also locked down all the ways the risk status could change (charged a new fee), so **we can keep our Customer aggregate consistent even in the face of changes in a separate aggregate (Fee)**.
+    We've also locked down all the ways the risk status could change (charged a new fee), so **we can keep our Customer aggregate consistent even in the face of changes in a separate aggregate (Fee)**.

-    This pattern isn’t always applicable.
+    This pattern isn't always applicable.
     If I need to do something like send an email, notify a web service or any other potentially blocking tasks, I should revert back to normal asynchronous messaging.
     But for synchronous messaging across disconnected aggregates, **domain events are a great way to ensure aggregate root consistency across the entire model**.
     The alternative would be transaction script design, where consistency is enforced not by the domain model but by some other (non-intuitive) layer.